theArnoll/xmr-setup/README.md

 ```

 #### After that,

+Enter the Wi-Fi name (SSID) and password to try to connect with Wi-Fi.

 Wait until `Setup complete!` shows, and check your Cockpit IP address and note it down.
 You can now disconnect the monitor.